madeleinemila/subvixen/README.md

 - Handle audio, for use cases where the pixel-mapped hardware might be synced with music

-- Improve precision of Arduino code timing, so if a user has synchronised video (and therefore the code) with audio, the hardware will stay in sync IRL.
+- Improved precision of Arduino code timing, so if a user has synchronised video (and therefore the code) with audio, the hardware will stay in sync IRL.

+- Improved interface for changing fixture #'s - the current idea is that a user can change a fixture's number to any number, and the lookup table is generated in fixture # order.
+It allows duplicate numbers although it highlights the input field in the moment a user enters a duplicate.
+I made it a flexible system to allow for people's different rig/circuit numbering systems, but it needs to be fine-tuned.

 - A more comprehensive public video library